 From time to time, the Company may be exposed to claims and legal actions in the normal course of business, some of which may be initiated by the Company.
-As of February 28, 2015, the Company has signed a lease for its premises in Toronto which it has subleased out.
-In the event the tenant does not pay rent as due the Company would be liable for the shortfall.
-The lease expires on June 30, 2015.
+As of the prior year end, the Company had signed a lease for its premises in Toronto which it had subleased out.
+In the event the tenant does not pay rent as due the Company would have been liable for the shortfall.
+The lease expired on June 30, 2015 and as of the date of the preparation of these consolidated financial statements the Company is not aware of any claim made against it under this lease.